COASTAL AND MARINE MYCOLOGY - BIOL 359

 This course will explore the diversity, ecology and evolution of coastal and marine fungal species.
 Marine fungi are an understudied and underappreciated group of organisms.
 Like many microorganisms, marine fungi play integral roles in ecology and biogeochemistry in coastal and ocean ecosystems.
 These fungi can be found anywhere from beach sand to marine sponges.
 Through this course, students will gain an understanding and appreciation for the diversity of fungi thriving in the maritime forests, estuaries, salt marshes, eelgrass beds and the coastal waters of Virginia’s Eastern Shore.

 The focus of this class is to survey the fungal diversity of the near-pristine coastal and marine ecosystems of the Chincoteague National Wildlife Refuge, Wallops Island National Wildlife Refuge, and the Assateague Island National Seashore.
 There is very little known about fungal diversity in these areas.
-As a class, we will work to create and publish species lists with real-world implications in the discovery, documentation and conservation of fungi.
+As a class, we will work to create species lists with real-world implications in the discovery, documentation and conservation of fungi.

 Marketable Skills Gained from This Course: